dlebansais/Version-Builder/README.md

 ## Automatic Versioning

 If you put a call to VersionBuilder in Pre-Build events, your project will be recompiled with a new version number every time a file has changed, and the version number will not be incremented if you just do a "build all".

-## Version project (optional)

-In the case of a solution with several projects, for instance one .exe and several assemblies, the reference project that contains the product version for the whole solution could be another project than the .exe.
-This has the advantage that the product version can be incremented when one of the assemblies is updated, but not the .exe itself.
-When displaying its version number, the .exe will reference this version project's assembly.

-To use this (optional) feature, specify the name of the project -not the project file name- as the last parameter.

 # Certification